 Existing 1975 Act reservoirs were registered with SEPA between 1 April and 30 September 2015.
-From 1 April 2016, which is when SEPA assumes full regulatory responsibilities for reservoir safety from the local authorities, annual subsistence charges will commence for all registered reservoirs that have been given their first risk designation (see also Section 6).
+Annual subsistence charges commence from 1 April 2016 for all registered reservoirs which is when SEPA assumes full regulatory responsibilities for reservoir safety from the local authorities.

-Annual subsistence charges over the next 2 financial years based on the designated risk of each controlled reservoir are as follows:
+Annual subsistence charges over the next 3 financial years based on the designated risk of each controlled reservoir are as follows: